hoshisorakangetsu/TARC-FOUNDATION-SEM3/Multimedia/Chap1Intro.md

     - An **infinitely long tape** consisting of single row of squares
     - A **read/write head** that moved along tape one square at a time
     - A set of instructions
+- Single purpose Turing Machines
+    - Carry out a specific set of instructions of "effective procedure"
+- Universal Turing Machine (UTM)
+    - Accept a description of a single purpose turing machine and imitates it's behavior
+    - What is in Alan Turing's mind when he created this UTM
+        - If we think of a way to do something, the computer can do it

+# Douglas Engelbart
+- Proposed practical applications of computers beyond the normal mathematical and sorting functions
+- Developed interactivity in the ***NLS*** (oNLineSystem)
+    - Mouse
+    - Multiple screen areas for text editing
+    - Email

+# Theodore Nelson
+- Coined terms
+    - HyperText
+        - Interactive text linked to other textual information
+    - HyperMedia
+        - Extends interactive linking to other media
+        - Can sort of think like hypertext, but its images/sounds/videos/animations instead of text
+- Initiated Xanadu Project
+    - Dynamic, expanding hypertext library available to everyone
+    - Supports collaborative editing, tracking changes, crediting and rewarding contributors

+# Alan Kay
+- Proposed a computer design that supports the ways people perceive, learn and create
+- Dynabook
+    - Designed as a personal computer
+    - Tied to the mind and interests of the computer
+    - A **modeless** multimedia computer
+        - Users can move between graphics, sound and text seamlessly
+- Introduced Graphical User Interface (GUI) as an intuitive interface for the Dynabook

+# Steve Jobs
+- Founded Apple (1976) with Steve Wozniak
+- Macintosh computer
+    - Introduced in 1984
+    - Graphical desktop and Icons provide user interface
+    - First mass produced computer
+    - Built in sound support
+    - Multimedia computing became the standard for modern computers

+# Tim Berners-Lee
+- Developed a decetralized information system of ***nodes*** linked together for easy access across a network
+    - Nodes
+        - Anyform of media
+        - Anyone can add nodes
+        - no centralized control over servers, documents or links

+# World Wide Web (WWW)

+### Basic Components
+- Server Computer
+- Client Computer
+- Browser Software
+- HTML scripting language

+### WWW & Multimedia Computing
+- Solves cross-platform compatibility problem
+- Supports distribution of media beyond the CD-ROM storage
+- Allowed instant distribution and inexpensive media creation

+# Revolution continues
+- Factors influencing the revolution
+    - Technical breakthroughs in hardware and software
+    - Integration of computers with other devicews
+    - Digital merger of different technologies and industries
+    - Future development of wireless communications and mobile devices
+    - Expansion of creative opportunity